songpoemHQ/songpoem.github.io/_pages/index.md

 ---
-seo_title: "Songpoem Labs - Artistic Business Solutions"
+seo_title: "Songpoem Labs - We believe in boosting business productivity through the art of programming."
-title: "Lets Compose Success"
+title: "At Songpoem Labs, we believe in boosting business productivity through the art of programming."
 description: "We listen to a song.
 It reduces our stress, boosts creativity, and improves focus.
 We enjoy it.
 A poem is a few words organized in a way that has a powerful meaning.
 New songs keep coming, just like new challenges and opportunities.